Willie169/Samsung-Android-Debloat-List/README.md

 - Connections > Bluetooth: Disabled when not in use
 - Connections > NFC and contactless payments: Disabled when not in use
 - Connections > Ultra-wideband (UWB): Disabled when not in use
 - Connections > More connection settings > Private DNS > Private DNS provider hostname: A trusted DNS provider, such as `security.cloudflare-dns.com`.
 If you are using DNS proxy, VPN, or other approaches to manage DNS resolving, ignore this.
+Note that setting this will interfere some VPN apps, and this settings is for the whole device instead of one profile.
 For my setup, refer to my [**android-privacy-network-connection-configurations**](https://github.com/Willie169/android-privacy-network-connection-configurations) repo.
 - Connected devices > Quick Share > Who can share with you: Off, Your devices, or Contacts
 - Connected devices > Music Share: Disabled when not in use
 - Galaxy AI: Disabled.